Navardev Bsc. Agri.: Release

 The film was theatrically released on 26 January 2024, coinciding Republic Day.

 Reception

 Mihir Bhanage of The Times of India rated 2.5 stars out of 5 and wrote "Navardev Bsc.
 Agri is a genuine attempt at highlighting why farming and farmers shouldn't neglected, but it tries to pack in a lot in its running time, thereby not keeping the audience engaged throughout."
-Zee 24 Taas awarded 3.5 stars out of 5 and wrote "The film has been executed beautifully on all levels like the songs, cinematography, background score, excellent work of the actors and fluid direction."